juglab-torch/data-portfolio/README.md

 portfolio.denoising.N2V_SEM.download(data_path)
 ```

+By default, if you do not pass `path` to the `download()` method, all datasets
+will be saved in your system's cache.
+New queries to download will not cause
+the files to be downloaded again (thanks pooch!).

 ## Add a dataset to the repository

 To add a dataset, subclass a `PortfolioEntry` and enter the following information